daniil-777/vvaquero_academic-kickstart_v3/content/home/about.md

 I complement my background with a great passion about technology and entrepreneurship.
 This, in combination with my social skills and creativity makes me feel very comfortable creating

-Hi!
-I am about to defend my Ph.D in Robotics and Computer Vision from [IRI](www.iri.upc.edu), BarcelonaTech and looking for further chellenging industry oportunities.
-At the moment I am doing an internship in the Machine Learning team inside Toyota Research Institute ([TRI](www.tri.global)) and during my PhD I also completed another stay in [Valeo](www.valeo.com), inside the Driving Assistance Research unit (Germany),

-My research have focused on the use of Deep Learning techniques to understand Autonomous Driving situations based on 3D pointcloud information from LiDAR sensors.
-However, I am opening to any other challenging topics such as Human Machine Interaction, or robotics perception.

 I complement my background with a great passion about technology and entrepreneurship, which expand my interests to other fields such as Marketing, Blockchain or Investments.
-This, in combination with my soft skills and creativity makes me feel very comfortable creating
+This, in combination with my soft skills and creativity makes me feel very comfortable creating new methods and innovative solutions as well leading working groups and projects.
->>>>>>> d5916b37e8bae100c4906bfa6ac531fdf8ddecfa
-new methods and innovative solutions as well leading working groups and projects.
 -->

 Feel free to check my [Full CV!](https://drive.google.com/file/d/14qFJwZi3Nul-uaHcrDasex4xL2y1wklM/view?usp=sharing) (Up to 04.2020)